Chilli Con Carne warms you through on a cold winter’s evening. It has a wonderful marriage of flavours with cumin, chilli and garlic.

 - May reduce blood sugar levels, as they slow the absorption of sugar.

-- Works as an antioxidant and helps relieve stress on the body.
+- Works as an antioxidant and may help relieve stress on the body.

-- High in Vitamin C, which helps with wound healing and improving immune function.
+- High in Vitamin C, which may help with wound healing and improving immune function.

 - Vitamin B6 which may help with metabolism of energy in the body.

 - Vitamin K1, which is essential for blood clotting and healthy bones and kidneys.